How Double Closing Can Help You Become a TRUE Wholesaler

 Ding ding ding!!
 That last point – hide the assignment fee – is HUGE.
 I’ve heard and read many stories about wholesalers who’ve had their fees cut at the very end because the end buyer saw how much money they were making off the deal.
 I’m sure the seller was thinking, “wait a second.
 I’m getting a good deal but you’re getting too good of a deal.
 I don’t know about that!”

 There is a difference between “wholesaling” and assigning contracts.
-According to Sean, true wholesalers are the ones who double close.
+According to Sean, true wholesalers are the ones who engage in double closing.
 The double close involves actually purchasing the property at closing and then “flipping” the property to an investor later that same day.

 There are four advantages that the double close has over assigning contracts: